s/y Nine of Cups

 power of these "men blong magik".

-From Ambrym, we went west and south to
+From Ambrym, we went west and south

-island of Malekula and anchored at Gaspard
+larger island of Malekula and anchored at

-the bottom of Malekula and up the west
+way around the bottom of Malekula and

-coast to calm, serene Southwest Bay where
+up the west coast to calm, serene

-we stayed a week to do boat projects.
+to do boat projects.

 Gaspard Bay, Maskelyne Islands - 16S28.47 / 167E49.12 - 46'